PPAT-MIT/ppat.mit.edu/docs/Fall-2022/Calendar.md

   * Thu Sep 8
     * Due - Nothing
     * Plan - Class and Staff Intro; Disability Sims;
-    * Homework - R1: Disability Sims
+    * Homework - R1: Disability Sims (describe your experience and address the difference between your emotions and others' experiences)
 * Week 02 - Sep 11
   * Tue Sep 13 -
     * Due - R1
     * Plan - Disability and Accessibility Basics, Audit Controversy; Doug Stawarski Guest Lecture
-    * Homework - R2: Disability Basics and Audit Theory
+    * Homework - R2: Disability Basics and Audit Theory (pick an imapirment from WHO ICF and describe a situation where it becaomes situationally impaired for you)
   * Thu Sep 15 -
     * Due - R2
     * Plan - Physical Access Audit with Wheelchair; 12:30 Debrief;
-    * Homework - A1: Wheelchair Access
+    * Homework - A1: Wheelchair Access Audit Report (report 3 issues with specificity for location, activity, 3 participatory goals that could be impacted)
 * week 03 - Sep 18 Project Selection
   * Tue Sep 20 -
     * Due - A1